LTLA/BiocWorkflow2015/converted/workflow.md

 One might attempt to control the FDR by applying the Benjamini-Hochberg (BH) method to the window-level *p*-values [@benjamini1995controlling].
 However, the features of interest are not windows, but the genomic regions that they represent.
 Control of the FDR across windows does not guarantee control of the FDR across regions [@lun2014denovo].
-The latter is arguably more relevant for final intepretation of the results.
+The latter is arguably more relevant for the final intepretation of the results.

 Control of the region-level FDR can be provided by aggregating windows into regions and combining the *p*-values.
 Here, adjacent windows less than 100 bp apart are aggregated into clusters.